 CNN.com is among the world’s leaders in online news and information delivery.
-The International Programing Department manages the production and programing for the network’s 24/7 international television channel.
+The International Programming Department manages the production and programming for the network’s 24/7 international television channel.

 CNN’s employees operate around the clock and across multiple countries and timezones.
 Over 200 dedicated news professionals including anchors, producers, writers, and copy editor make up the International Programming Department, which operates 6 bureaus in multiple countries and provides support for CNN USA’s overnight broadcasts.